jbremz/physics-mi/experiments/008-net-embed/README.md

 - This I suppose is to be expected with representation learning
 - when I increase to 10 different functions, there is still separation but performance drops off much more (linear probe accuracy of ~40%) - will need to think about how I could scale this method well

+## `05-bottleneck-static-grid`

+I realised there were a couple of modifications I could make to make this experiment a clearer demonstration:
+1. Sample from a static 1D grid when training my embedder model - this would make the network's job easier as the inputs wouldn't be translated between every example
+1. Produce embeddings for analysis using the unmasked gradients - there's no need to mask these during inference as they're going to just add noise to the embeddings

+It's worth pointing out that 1. is probably only really possible in simple toy cases because on real world models the input space to any layer is going to be high-dimensional and the data distributed sparsely and inhomogenously in that space so a simple static grid sample probably isn't going to be a very efficient way of providing the embedder with the important information about the structure of the function being modelled.
+That being said, there's no reason why we shouldn't use it here, it allows us to use lower capacity embedder model (which is easier to train on my laptop 😅).

+The eventual embedder model will need to be able to take a dynamically sampled input but I'm confident it would just be a case of model capacity, there are models out there that would eat up this kind of problem.

+### Results

+I'm glad I did this because the results are so much cleaner :) the functions are completely linearly separable _and_ the embedding space seems to have meaningful structure where similar shaped functions are embedded close to eachother 💪

 ### Thoughts

 Taking a step back again, we have achieved: